OfficeDev/office-js-docs-pr/docs/excel/custom-functions-batching.md

 ## Create the batching pattern in this article

-To set up batching for your custom functions you will need to write three main sections of code.
+To set up batching for your custom functions you'll need to write three main sections of code.

 1. A push operation that adds a new operation to the batch of calls each time Excel calls your custom function.
 2. A function to make the remote request when the batch is ready.